Although most nuts contain similar nutrients, different types of nuts

-Although this translates to a high calorie count, the pecan's endowment of macro- and micro-nutrients justifies its caloric price tag.
+Although this translates into a high calorie count, it's really worth it in view of its high macro- and micro-nutrients content.

 Pecans' concentration of monounsaturated fat and beta-sitosterol are two potential reasons why, in a study recently conducted at New Mexico State University, pecans significantly lowered LDL cholesterol.